 - Plant your palm in the full sun and cover it with plastic cover.
 You can put 4 sticks in the ground with a plastic cover on top.
 Every few weeks put more holes in the plastic cover to expose your palm tree to more sun light.

 You need to acclimatize your palm tree slowly because it will be already in shock after transplanting and it doesn’t need extra stress from the sun.

-How To Improve Drainage Before Planting a Palm
+Step 5: Improving Drainage Before Planting a Palm

 Good drainage is absolutely essential for growing a healthy palm tree.
 So it is importation to know what happens to the water when you water the plant or get a rain.
 And that greatly depends on your soil type.
 Sandy soil has much better drainage than the clay one.